evan-erdos/trail-of-cthulhu/story/act-2/seq-2/scene-1.md

 ---
 layout: scene
 title:  Getting Better all the Time
-scene:       1
 beat:   gratification
-objective:   up
+obj:    up
-subjective:  up
+subj:   up
 ---

 As he talks about these things in particular he slowly regains of some sense of sanity.